This guide provides information about how to choose the right size Dubia roaches for your animal.

 On the other hand, if you are OK with a little variation, start with our Dubia roaches in size ranges.
 These include extra-small, small, medium, large, and extra-large.
 You will see on each product page what the size range looks like.
 These tend to be a little cheaper because they take us less time to process.

-So here’s some general things you need to know about Dubia roaches as feeders when deciding on a size, along with some tips:
+So here are some general things you need to know about Dubia roaches as feeders when deciding on a size, along with some tips:

 - Given the right conditions, Dubia roaches will grow.
 And the smaller they are, the faster they grow.
 The lesson here is when in doubt, we think it’s better to underestimate what size roach your animal can handle than to overestimate it.
 If you underestimate, the roaches will grow and you can feed them off when they’re ready.
 If you overestimate, the roaches will grow, and you will still have roaches that are too big for your animal.